HonoMystes/R_temporaria_Metagenomics/README.md

 #### Outputs:
 - Venn diagram;
 - txt file with the taxa in each point of the venn diagram.

+### abundance_%.py
+The *abundance_%taxaVsSample.py* script is a supplementary code to help in the analysis of the taxa found in the samples.
+The output generates two CSV table with the percentages of each taxa in each treatment.
+At the moment the script is not yet usable to other samples.
+Usability in progress...

+#### Input:
+- CSV file from the taxa bar plot;
+- global taxa percentage CSV file name;
+- top 5 taxa percentage CSV file name.

+#### Outputs:
+- CSV file with taxa percentage in each treatment;
+- CSV file of the top5 taxa percentage in each treatment.

 ### phyloDiv.sh
 The *phyloDiv.sh* performs the phylogeny and alpha rarefaction analysis.